coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 As public transport telemetry becomes more advanced and widespread, greater quantities of operational data will be collected by public transport operators.
 As referenced previously, data in a standard format is significantly easier to process and analyse.
 As a result, it may be worthwhile to identify developing data streams and produce a corresponding standard.
 Conforming data to a standard is relatively straightforward at the point of collection.
 The early implementation of a data standard will reduce the work required to process the data to meet this standard.
 Examples of upcoming data streams include: real-time movement data generated by on-board accelerometers and battery usage data from electric vehicles.

+- UUIDs for trip instances - it would vastly improve your reporting and decrease time spent on data analysis tasks.
+- Our work shows the value in creating a consistent data standard, and believe such will improve operations, reporting and future development going forward.
+In the context of this project, it would mean less cost in repeating this exersice across public transport operators.

+**The Vehicle Fleet List**
+The vehicle fleet list is currently implemented in the pipeline on the deployed app as a static file that must be loaded into the tool on a one off basis.
+It is required to follow the data specification in **TODO insert ref here**.
+If there is an issue with the dataset, the pipeline can warn you about errors related to headers being incorrect, vehicle TARE Weights being unreasonable (>100000kg, or 100 Tonnes), and vehicles with invalid engine types (the valid list of engine types is above).

+The vehicle fleet list could be further improved, either within the research tool or the commercial tool.
+Within the research tool, one of the main limiting factors for a better implementation of the list was the limited database size.
+Assuming this is still an issue, a local file collection could be created and appended to each time that the vehicle list is updated or changed.
+This approach is limited by the size of the files, and as the collection grows the time taken to run the pipeline will grow exponentially due to the limited handling functions provided by JavaScript (our front end tech).
+A solution to this would be using a database.

+Using a database would scale well to include all the vehicle fleets in the country.
+This also means that the overhead of having files, and separating vehicle fleets can be simplified by introducing tables (or collections in MongoDB).
+The disadvantage is the maintainance and infrastructure required to run a database.

+**Other Recommendations**

+We are using a database centric approach, and being advised by a relatively new industry professional.
+DBs were the best middle ground solution we have found.
+Due to the interest in front end processing and other similar functions which will be difficult in my view to extend further than what is already implemented (the calculation pipeline in already O(n^2), very slow, hence the exponential slow down).
+I believe perhaps creating a dedicated application in a different technology may offer another solution.
+Using C as an example, a skilled C developer could make a similar application that instead of running in a browser runs as a dedicated application that can be installed.
+This means that the app will run faster, and certainly will process data on the local machine faster, however you may have issues hosting it on the web, and supporting the application in to the future.

+Databases and hosted solutions are difficult to use for free.
+They are however cheap.
+We are already pushing the limits of free subscriptions to db tech such as MongoAtlas.
+Our projects currently hold ~1GB of data across 2 different dbs hosted in an AWS data warehouse in Sydney, with a limited bandwidth and a shared distributed cluster.
+The distributed cluster is due to the free tier we are using, and means the infrastructure powering our db is shared with others.
+At scale, this will obviously be problematic.
+The data size is one of the reason the vehicle fleet list is not implemented as described above.

+*Include specific examples of how this has been emphasised in this study*

 ## Conclusions